Kai Cipot

-Kai Cipot (born 28 April 2001) is a Slovenian footballer who plays as a defender for NŠ Mura in the Slovenian PrvaLiga.
+Kai Cipot (born 28 April 2001) is a Slovenian footballer who plays as a defender for Ukrainian Premier League club Veres Rivne.
 Initially a forward, he switched to his current position in 2022.
-Internationally, Cipot was capped for Slovenia at under-18, under-19 and under-21 levels.
+Cipot was capped for Slovenia at under-18, under-19 and under-21 levels.

 Career

 Mura

 A graduate of Mura's youth academy, Cipot made his competitive debut for the club on 11 July 2019 in a 2–0 defeat to Maccabi Haifa during the UEFA Europa League qualifying stages.
 He scored his first goal later that season, netting the go-ahead goal in a 3–1 victory over Aluminij.
 In August 2020, Cipot extended his contract with the club for a further two years, to 2024, while it was previously set to expire in June 2022.

+During the 2021–22 season, Cipot underwent a position change, switching from forward to defender.
+He cemented his place in the first team over the course of the 2022–23 season, appearing in almost every league match for the club over the course of the season.
+In January 2023, he once again signed a contract extension, tying him to the club until 2026.
+During the opening match of the 2023–24 season, Cipot suffered a thigh injury which sidelined him through April 2024.
+As a result, he appeared in just six league matches over the course of the campaign.

 Personal life

-Cipot's father, Fabijan, formerly played internationally for Slovenia.
+Cipot's father, Fabijan, played internationally for Slovenia.
 His younger brother, Tio, is also a professional footballer.
+His grandfather, Emil, also played in Mura's youth ranks during his early career.